jlinville01/marvel-api/README.md

 # Setting up Locally

 1. Clone the repo.
-2. `cd /resume`.
+2. `cd /marvelapi`.
 3. Run `bundle`.
 4. Start postgresql.
 5. Run `rake db:create` `rake db:migrate` to create and migrate your local database.
-6. Run `rake db:seed` to create the jobs and degrees.
+6. Run `rake db:seed` to create the characters.
 7. Navigate to `localhost:3000` to visit and view site.

 **To run Unit Tests:**